MichaelDuPlessis/crabdb/README.md

 # CrabDB

-A lightweight, educational NoSQL database written in Rust.
-CrabDB is designed for learning database internals and rapid prototyping, not high-performance production workloads.
+A lightweight, NoSQL database written in Rust.
+CrabDB is designed for rapid prototyping or lightweight workloads, not high-performance production workloads.

 ## Architecture